cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 Start unsuccessful
 </pre>

-If this happens, try the following techniques.
+If this happens, try the following:

 **Find the reason app is failing and modify your code.**
 Run `cf events <app_name>` and `cf logs <app_name> --recent` and look for